 - carry out any personal care, housework, or other domestic tasks

 - undertake caring responsibilities

 Our service is free to all users.

 Our Lunch Club offers clients a monthly social event where they are able to meet new people on a regular basis and enjoy a sociable meal together, enabling them to engage socially and enhance their quality of life.
 Clients are required to meet the cost of the meal which takes place at a different restaurant in and around the Swale area each month.
 Transport to and from the venue is provided free of charge by the Swale Volunteer Centre Transport Scheme.
-The Lunch Club is managed by the Befriending Co-ordinator and run by volunteers.
+The Lunch Club is managed by Louise our Befriending Co-ordinator and run by volunteers.

 Referrals can be made via: